 During SSL handshake to create a secure connection, session keys (public and private key) are swapped, and algorithms are agreed upon.

-SSL certificate signed by a certificate authority should be compatible with almost all servers, operating systems, browsers to avoid SSL warnings.
+SSL certificates signed by a certificate authority should be compatible with almost all servers, operating systems, and browsers to avoid SSL warnings.

 2. TLS Protocol: